alecello/algorithms-and-programming/lectures/README.md

 ## List sorting
 Sort a linked list using insertion sort.

+## Lonely hearts club
+Read a formatted text document (database) and accept queries from the command line.
+Only show the first person in the database that matches the query.

+The query is a single `F` or `M` character (for gender) followed by an arbitrary number of `key value` string pairs.
+The gender can be replaced with `T` for program termination.

 ## Parallel list sorting
 Like list sorting, but two parallel lists are created and sorted individually.